-Each of the variants has specific parameters that you can track in the test management panel.
-For each variant we have:
+Each of the variants has specific parameters that you can track in the test management panel:

-- Traffic – percentage value that determines the probability of displaying a given variant.
+- Traffic – percentage value that determines the probability of displaying the variant.

 - Visits – number of unique visits.

 - Leads – number of conversions; depending on the conversion goal you set, this may be filling out a form or clicking a button.

 - CR (conversion rate) – a value that indicates what percentage of users converted.

 After completing the test and restarting it on the same landing page, the statistics for every variant resets.